-Traveling to a foreign country can be intimidating enough without having to know what type of documents you need to do so.
-Let’s make it easy to visit Thailand, shall we?
+Traveling to a foreign country can be intimidating enough without worrying about what type of documents you need to enter the country.
+Thankfully Thailand passport requirements are pretty straightforward.

 Be prepared to provide proof of onward or return travel plans, if necessary.
 Once you arrive, be sure you receive an official stamp from the Thai immigration officials, specifying the end date for your stay.